maiahirsch/maiahirsch.github.io/docs/lab8.md

 The plot shows the complete stunt sequence: ToF decreasing from ~2700mm to 1500mm during approach (0–1000ms), wild ToF readings as the sensor rotates during the spin (1000–1700ms), IMU yaw changing by ~140° confirming the rotation, then ToF increasing as the car returns away from the wall (1700ms+).

+## Just for fun

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zaOLfMlM2To?si=oelBLh3DZBruoQw8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Conclusion

-The drift stint succesfully demonstrates combined use of linear PID, orientation PID, and ToF sensing.
+The drift stunt succesfully demonstrates combined use of linear PID, orientation PID, and ToF sensing.
 The main challenges were managing DMP FIFO reads, tuning the trigger distance for high-speed spproach, and maintaining BLE connectivity during the stunt.
+Also, while writing this report I won the NSF GRFP grant so now I'm done right on time to celebrate 🎊.

 ## References

-I used XXX page for code reference.
-I used Claude
+I used Andrew DOnofrio's page for code reference.
+I used Claude when I could not figure out why my car kept spinning uncontrollably to return.
+This did not help much though.